TIBCOSoftware/dovetail/README.md

 If you have any questions, feel free to post an issue and tag it as a question or email tibcolabs@tibco.com.

-For additional details, refer to the [“Contribution Guidelines”][Contribution_Guidelines].
+For additional details, refer to the [“Contribution Guidelines”][CONTRIBUTING.md].

 # License
 The top level flogo repo, consisting of flow samples & documentation, is licensed licensed under a BSD-style license.
 Refer to [LICENSE](https://github.com/TIBCOSoftware/dovetail/blob/master/LICENSE) for license text.

 Dovetail source code in [dovetail-cli](https://github.com/TIBCOSoftware/dovetail-cli), [dovetail-contrib](https://github.com/TIBCOSoftware/dovetail-contrib), [dovetail-java-lib](https://github.com/TIBCOSoftware/dovetail-java-lib) are all licensed under a BSD-style license, refer to [LICENSE](https://github.com/TIBCOSoftware/dovetail/blob/master/LICENSE)

-[Getting_Started]: ch01-00-getting-started.md
-[Contribution_Guidelines]: ch05-00-contribute.md